SIU SOM PA PROGRAM

 Q. How do I apply?

 Application is a two-part process.
-In Part 1, a prospective student must apply to the Graduate School (using the ApplyYourself System) at http://gradschool.siu.edu.
-When that is done, (Part 2), send all Supplemental Documents to the Academic Advisor of the PA Program.
-Then, go online to CASPAonline.org to apply.
-Application season opens April 16th and closes on the published deadline.
+In Part 1, a prospective student must apply to the Graduate School (using the ApplyYourself System) at http://gradschool.siu.edu .
+Do not upload transcripts or letters of recommendation to the SIU Graduate School application.
+Part 2: Apply online to CASPAonline.org.
+Application season opens April 22nd and closes on the published deadline.
 This deadline may change depending on the year.
 Check our website or with our Advisor.

 The deadline to apply annually for the MCP is June 1st.